 These instructions are for the January 2026 Utilization Reporting spreadsheet.

-The term Code Holder used below refers to the representative of the current or prospective Code Holder who submits the non-geographic section of the January 2026 Utilization Reporting spreadsheet.
+The term Code Holder used below refers to the representative of the current or prospective Code Holder who submits the January 2026 Utilization Reporting spreadsheet.

 If a Code Holder has more than one Operating Company Number (OCN), a separate worksheet must be completed for each OCN assigned to that Code Holder.